hyperstack-org/hyperstack/docs/client-dsl/components.md

 ### Stores

 Managing state between components is best done using Stores as many Components can access one store.
-This saves passing data btween Components.
-Please see the [Store documentation](https://github.com/hyperstack-org/hyperstack/tree/a530e3955296c5bd837c648fd452617e0a67a6ed/docs/dsl-client/hyper-store/README.md) for details.
+This saves passing data between Components.
+Please see the [Store documentation](https://docs.hyperstack.org/client-dsl/hyper-store) for details.

 ### Reusable Components